 The Continuing Education Report is designed to support regulate members' engagement in continuing education activities that are meaningful and impactful to their practice.
 In this report, members are asked to indicate the continuing education activities that they undertook during the practice year, and to describe how these activities impacted their competence to practice.
+There is NO minimum number of hours that regulated members need obtain every practice year.

 For the purposes of the CCP, one may report on any of the following categories of continuing education activities:

-All college-directed activities (e.g., jurisprudence education requirements, therapeutic boundaries guideline, etc.)
+Any mandatory college-directed activities (e.g., jurisprudence education requirements, therapeutic boundaries guideline, etc.)

-Attendance at professional/clinical education event(s) (e.g., conference(s), presentations, workshops, webinars, seminars)
+Attendance at professional/clinical education events (e.g., conferences, presentations, workshops, webinars, seminars)

-Self-Study (e.g., review of scholarly articles, literature, internet searches)
+Self-Study (e.g., review of scholarly articles, literature, and internet searches)